optechai/mock-api/README.md

 ```

 You can respond immediately with a body response and `200` or you can respond with a `202` status code and respond later.
 If you respond later you should respond
 within 10 seconds for low latency experiences like chat or within 10 minutes for email.
-For `20

 ## Example implementation